In light of St. Patrick’s Day we decided to share with you some of the most sacred mountains in Ireland.

 Explore Slieve League with us on our Donegal 8 Day Self Guided Hike.

 Exploring Ireland by foot or bike is what we do best and many of our tours take you to these regions.
 Even if they don’t, that’s why we invented our amazing custom tour planner in early 2019.
 Click here to design your trip today!
-If you’ve been on a walking or cycling holiday before and are confident exploring without a guide, have a browse of our self-guided holidays here.
-For enquiries on any of our tours, feel free to drop us an email: [email protected]!
+If you have experience of hiking in Ireland and confident exploring without a guide, have a browse of our self-guided holidays here.